septentrio-gnss/septentrio_gnss_driver/README.md

 - Incorporating PCAP: For PCAP connections the ROS parameter `device` could be generalized to accept the path to the .pcap file.
 In this case, the node could exit automatically after finishing playback.
 - Publishing the topic `/measepoch`: It could accept the custom ROS message `septentrio_gnss_driver/MeasEpoch.msg`, corresponding to the SBF block `MeasEpoch` (raw GNSS data).
 - Publishing the topic `/twist`: It could accept the generic ROS message [`geometry_msgs/TwistWithCovarianceStamped.msg`](https://docs.ros.org/melodic/api/geometry_msgs/html/msg/TwistWithCovarianceStamped.html), converted from the SBF blocks `PVTGeodetic`, `PosCovGeodetic` and others or via standardized NMEA sentences (cf. the [NMEA driver](https://wiki.ros.org/nmea_navsat_driver)).
   - The ROS message [`geometry_msgs/TwistWithCovarianceStamped.msg`](https://docs.ros.org/melodic/api/geometry_msgs/html/msg/TwistWithCovarianceStamped.html) could be fed directly into the [`robot_localization`](https://docs.ros.org/melodic/api/robot_localization/html/index.html) nodes of the ROS navigation stack.
 - Additional ROSaic parameter: endianness of the system.
 - Equip ROSaic with an NTRIP client such that it can forward corrections to the receiver independently of `Data Link`.

 ## Adding New SBF Blocks or NMEA Sentences
 Is there an SBF or NMEA message that is not being addressed while being important to your application?
 If yes, follow these steps:
 1. Find the log reference of interest in the publicly accessible, official documentation.
-Hence select the reference guide file e.g. in the [product support section for mosaic-X5](https://www.septentrio.com/en/support/mosaic/mosaic-x5) of Septentrio's homepage and focus on Chapter 4.
+Hence select the reference guide file, e.g. for mosaic-x5 in the [product support section for mosaic-X5](https://www.septentrio.com/en/support/mosaic/mosaic-x5), Chapter 4, of Septentrio's homepage.
 2. Add a new `.msg` file to the `septentrio_gnss_driver/msg` folder.
 3. SBF: Add the new struct definition to the `sbf_structs.hpp` file.
 4. Parsing/Processing the message/block: